kaufm202/Riboseq_ASPB_2024/modifying_gtfs.md

 # GFF/GTF errors
 One issue with the GFF/GTF format is that different programs expect different formatting (some can only use GTF), require different attributes to be present, or cannot handle certain types of transcripts or features.
 This leads to frequent and sometimes quite cryptic error messages.
 Here I will provide some tools that have helped me to avoid and overcome these problems.

-# Converting GFF to GTF
+# Converting and filtering GFF/GTF
 ## Command line tools
 There are multiple command line tools like gffread and AGAT that can interconvert GFF and GTF.
 I have found that different tools work for different applications, but have not found a tool that works well for every species and for every program, and these tools typically do not allow much customization.
 See summary of command line tools [here](https://agat.readthedocs.io/en/latest/gff_to_gtf.html)